 Our Spring/Summer 2014 NEWSLETTER

-We are open only by apppointment during the months of January, February, and March.
+We are closed on major holidays.
+Phone ahead to check.
 You can phone: (203) 272-2574 to set up an appointment for research or a private tour.
 We're looking forward to more school tours in 2014 and teachers can read additional guidance information.
 Visits from Boy Scouts, Girl Scouts and other youth groups are always welcome.
 To schedule a tour please call (203) 272-2574.
 There is no charge for tours.

 Beginning in April, the Hitchcock-Phillips House will be open to the public on Sundays from 2pm to 4pm.
 The Hitchcock-Phillips House is the home of The Cheshire Historical Society, filled with treasures and is located at 43 Church Drive, on the Church Green, in Cheshire, Connecticut USA.

 Many thanks to the Northeast Paranormal Investigations Society for their site visit during the summer of 2013 and their impressive talk in th end of October 2013.
 Well done!
 We thank the Mulholland Family for their participation, in particular, young Thomas Mulholland who found himself to be, as he described it, "Ghost bait."

 Take a look at these photos from our Christmas Party on December 15, 2013